YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 [NO]BEFORE_IMAGE controls whether the journal should include before-image records.

 The BEFORE_IMAGE option is required if you plan to consider "roll-back" (Backward) recovery of the associated database file or if you plan to use certain database replication options.
-For a description of this type of recovery, refer to Chapter 6: “YottaDB Journaling”.
+For a description of this type of recovery, refer to the "YottaDB Journaling" chapter.

 *-F[ILE_NAME]="file-name"*